 After the scenes of the mistresses, the women half naked dancing on stage and the poor wife who watches it all happen, a flashback of Guido’s childhood getting slashes from a priest for watching a woman do a striptease of sorts was the memory the movie chooses to go back to.
 At some point after the success of his career, Guido meets the Pope for spiritual guidance.
 He is unhappy, miserable even, with his life of mistresses and excess.
 The Pope tells him he is a huge fan of his movies.

 More recently, I have been intrigued by the role religion plays on sexuality and vice versa.
-I thought this movie drew an interesting introspection into how religion can scare us …
+I thought this movie drew an interesting introspection into how religion can scare us away …

 December 27th, 2009